Chopped alfalfa

 Can we gallop on your rides?

-Rides in the Sacred Valley are at high altitudes and there is little oxygen in the air.
+Rides in the Sacred Valley are at high altitudes where little oxygen is in the air.
 Our horses are in excellent shape and well adapted to high altitudes, but their lungs and heart still have to work very hard to recover after a gallop.
-More speed means that more oxygen is required by the horse.
-If you were to run up a hill at these altitudes, you would experience how difficult it is, and the recovery required after only short distances.
+More speed means that the horse requires more oxygen.
+If you were to run up a hill at these altitudes, you would experience how hard work that is and the recovery time needed after only short distances.

 Gallops are fun on flat terrain, but high in the Andes, nothing is flat.
-Overall, there will be occasions where we speed up just for fun but in general, the terrain and the altitude don’t offer good conditions for long and fast gallops.
-Riding high in the mountains on difficult terrain requires more technical riding skills, which is fun and a challenge as well.
+There will be moments where we speed up just for fun, but overall, the terrain and altitude do not offer good conditions for long and fast gallops.
+Riding high in the mountains on challenging terrain requires more technical riding skills.

 What level of riding skills should I have for your rides?

-Our rides are suitable for intermediate to advanced riders.
-However, this is not always set in stone.
-On some rides, we have had less experienced riders who did amazingly well and ‘very experienced’ riders who found it hard to adapt to a different riding style.
-What is important is that participants feel confident on a forward-going horse and that they are in control at all paces in the open countryside; that they can ride with a straight, deep and balanced seat (flexible in the hips) and that they are able and willing to ride and control a horse with subtle riding aids.
-So no yanking on the reins but riding from your seat, always with soft, gentle and guiding hands.
+Our rides are suitable for intermediate to advanced riders, though this can vary depending on the individual.
+We've had less experienced riders who performed exceptionally well, and highly experienced riders who found it challenging to adapt to a different riding style.
+What's most important is that participants feel confident riding a forward-moving horse and are in control at all paces in the open countryside.
+Riders should be able to maintain a straight, deep, and balanced seat (with flexibility in the hips) and should be comfortable using subtle riding aids to guide the horse—no pulling on the reins, but rather riding from your seat with soft, gentle hands.

 How big are the groups on your rides?